mubanjs/muban/docs/reactivity.md

 So, how does this work?
 Whenever the `watchEffect` function is executing its passed callback function, it keeps track of every observable that's being read while executing this function.
-It than subscribes to each of them, and re-executes the passed callback function gain if something changes.
+It than subscribes to each of them, and re-executes the passed callback function again if something changes.
 It looks similar to this:
 ```js
 // pseudo code - this is not how it actually works
 function watchEffect(callback) {